cgaetan/Gamma-GPD/README.md

 Third-party code
 ----

-To efficiently calculate the ellipse intersection area, we follow
+We follow

 Hughes, G. B., and Chraibi, M. (2012), *Calculating ellipse overlap areas*, Computing and Visualization in Science, 15, 291--301.

+in order to efficiently calculate the ellipse intersection area.

-We used selected part of the code in http://github.com/chraibi/EEOver, namely
+We used selected part of the code from [their repository](http://github.com/chraibi/EEOver), namely

 Roots3And4.c, solvers-2.c, solvers.h, config.h, program_constants.h